 BRANDY YANCHYK is an award winning independent documentary filmmaker and journalist.

 Since 2009, Brandy has made thirteen television documentaries, four web series and one APP.
-She is in post production on a new web series and documentary on dinosaurs which will come out in 2017.

 Her productions cover a wide range of social and factual genres.
 They have aired on channels including the BBC, CBC, PBS, the CBC Documentary Channel, Rogers, TELUS Optik, AMI, YES TV, SHAW TV and on Air Canada’s In Flight Entertainment System and at film festivals around the world.